-Impacts from extreme weather events have become more frequent during the past halfcentury, and this trend is projected to continue.
+Impacts from extreme weather events have become more frequent during the past half-century, and this trend is projected to continue.
 For instance, more frequent intense precipitation events may translate into more frequent flash flooding episodes.
-The National Climate Assessment and Development Committee documented that the average temperature across the United States increased 1.5°F since 1895, with the majority of the increase since 1980.
-Weather events have and will continue to become more intense and frequent, and will result in health and livelihood related impacts; such as water supply, agriculture, transportation, and energy.
-The impact of dynamic storm events includes, but is not limited to, more frequent and intense heat waves, increases in ocean and freshwater temperatures, frost-free-days, heavy downpours, floods, sea level rise, droughts, and wildfires.
+The National Climate Assessment and Development Committee documented that the average temperature across the United States increased 1.8°F since 1901, with the majority of the increase since 1980.
+Significant and hazardous weather events have and will continue to become more intense and frequent, and will result in health and livelihood related impacts, such as water supply, agriculture, transportation, and energy.
+In addition to more intense storm systems, the impacts of climate change include, but are not limited to, more frequent and intense heat waves, increases in ocean and freshwater temperatures, frost-free-days, heavy downpours, floods, sea level rise, droughts, and wildfires.

-National Climate Assessment and Development Advisory Committee (NCADAC) May 2014 Climate Assessment Report. http://ncadac.globalchange.gov/
+National Climate Assessment and Development Advisory Committee (NCADAC) May 2014 Climate Assessment Report. http://ncadac.globalchange.gov/ common disaster types in the State of Georgia.
+Below are descriptions of each type of event which make up Severe Weather: